 It doesn’t have to be that way…

 Need More Energy?
-Why are we coffee addicts?
-How many of us drag ourselves out of bed and stumble through the rest of the day?
-Why are we so tired?
+Can’t get enough coffee all day long?
+Are you dragging yourself out of bed in the morning and stumbling through the rest of your day?
+Why are you so tired?

 (Also see the sister: Energy article to this one is more technical but also a great read for understanding more about how we get energy from our bodies.)

-Low energy is a very common complaint from people, in fact maybe the #1 reason people go to doctors.
+Low energy is a very common complaint from people, in fact it may be the #1 reason people go to doctors.
 That low energy or fatigue report from a patient will often lead to a full blood work up, checking for thyroid problems, anemia, and even cancer.
 When you consider the large numbers of people nationwide, more often than not the usual outcome is that everything is normal.
 Well it doesn’t seem ‘normal’ to be so tired – right?

 The reason for low energy is often not a disease, but dietary and lifestyle factors that affect energy production in our cells.
 Some questions to consider: Do you feel tired on a regular basis, or just certain ebbs of low energy?
 Do you wake up tired and never feel like you have energy?
 Or do you feel fatigued only when you don’t get enough sleep?

-Some examples: a young mom who is always tired may want to consider what her sleep patterns are, if she is eating balanced meals, how much stress is in your life (can you find ways to lower stress), if you have recently lost or gained weight, and how much support she has at home.
+Some examples: a young mom who is always tired may want to consider what your sleep patterns are, if you are eating balanced meals, how much stress is in your life (can you find ways to lower stress), if you have recently lost or gained weight, and how much support you have at home.

-Athletes: it should be determined if they are eating the right balance of carbs and proteins, getting enough sleep and adequate recovery between training, and if they are not getting the best results from workouts or are tired frequently?
+Athletes: it should be determined if you are eating the right balance of carbs and proteins, getting enough sleep and adequate recovery between training, and if you are not getting the best results from workouts or are tired frequently?
 We will discuss more in a minute about how an extra boost can help an athlete get to the finish line.

 It helps to determine what is behind the low energy, and to be smart and proactive about taking care of yourself.
 The body needs adequate rest and has definite nutrition needs for the demands of each day.

-Supplying a little extra energy to certain parts of the body can safely boost the body’s energy.
+Supplying a little extra energy to certain parts of your body can safely boost your body’s energy.
 When you get those low energy or tired feelings, think about why your body needs that energy boost.
 Have you eaten lately?
 Are you under stress?

-The first thing to realize is that a donut or sugary soft drink is not answer, because a little while after you will have a blood sugar crash.
+The first thing to realize is that a donut or sugary soft drink is not the answer, because a little while after eating or drinkig sugar you will have a blood sugar crash.
 Food that is a balance between protein, carbs and fat will help you for a much longer time.
 Look for low-glycemic foods – they balance your blood sugar better.

 Sometimes you don’t actually need more food, and your body can benefit from a small boost to your system.
 This is what caffeine will provide – either coffee or tea.
 Caffeine can speed up your heart rate, blood flow, and respiratory rate for several hours, and help give your metabolism and overall energy a measured boost.